Okon-Itrechio/PATIENTS-HEART-DIAGNOSIS-ANALYSIS/README.md

 # HEART-DIAGNOSIS-ANALYSIS
 ## Project Overview

-This project aims at analyzing key insight from patient’s checkup at hospital to determine whether they have heart disease using factors such as blood pressure, blood sugar, heart rate, chest pains and cholesterol level.
+This project aims at analyzing key insight from patient’s checkup to determine whether they have heart disease using vital checks such as blood pressure, blood sugar, heart rate, chest pains and cholesterol level.

 ## Data Source
 https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset

-## Methods
+## Methodology
 •	Data Cleaning and Preparation: The dataset was cleaned and numbers were also replaced with values in fasting blood sugar column (0-False, 1-True) and target column (0-No disease, 1-Disease).

 •	Data Visualization: Power BI was used to create dashboards and visual reports to highlight key metrics such as fasting blood sugar by age, chest pain by age, resting blood pressure by sex, heart rate by age and disease by age.